liferay/liferay-docs/develop/tutorials/articles/asset-framework/04-rating-assets.markdown

 Great!
 Now you have the JSP that lets your users rate content.

 Now redeploy your portlet and refresh the page so that the your plugin's UI reloads.
-The ratings UI component now shows in your entity's view.
+The ratings UI component now appears in your entity's view.

 Great!
 Now you know how to add ratings for content in your asset enabled portlets.

-Another thing you might want to do is perform permissions checks to control access to the JSP your ratings are in.
+Another thing you might want to do is perform permissions checks to make sure only the proper users can rate content.
 For example, the Add Insult and Permissions buttons of the Insults portlet are wrapped in a permissions check in its [`view.jsp`](https://github.com/liferay/liferay-docs/blob/6.2.x/develop/tutorials/tutorials-sdk-6.2-ga3/portlets/asset-framework-03-end-insults-portlet/docroot/html/insult/view.jsp).
 For more information on this, see the learning path [Checking Permissions in the UI](/develop/learning-paths/-/knowledge_base/6-2/checking-for-permissions-in-the-ui).